Where

 9.15am

 Buckle up for Heathcote Wine Hub, a 45-minute drive away.
-Purveying the biggest collection of Heathcote's wine anywhere in the world, the Heathcote Wine Hub makes for the perfect introduction to the region's much sought-after shiraz.
-There are 24 wines available to taste on any given day and some 200 different wines available for purchase from the vast majority of Heathcote's producers.
+Purveyors of the largest collection of Heathcote wines anywhere in the world, the Heathcote Wine Hub makes for the perfect introduction to the region's much sought-after shiraz.
+There are 17 wines available to taste on any given day and some 200 wines covering the vast majority of Heathcote's producers available for purchase.

-Take a guided tasting tour or relax with a glass of wine in the courtyard – or by the open fireplace of the charming 1870s corner store in cooler months.
+Take a guided tasting tour then relax with a glass of wine in the courtyard – or, in cooler months, by the open fireplace of the charming 1870s corner store.

 10.45am